 Because of our financial situation at the time, I wore his hand-me-downs.
-I have so many older siblings, I had access to them all but I only wore his because they were just way more comfortable.
+I have so many older siblings, I had access to them all, but I only wore his because they were just way more comfortable.
 I felt better in them.
 I was under 5 when I was doing this.
 I didn't think anything of it, but when I got to school I got made fun of for wearing boy clothes.
-I never knew that it was something that was strange until I went to school and people were like, that's not what you should be wearing.
-But my dad was always, ‘You wear what you want.
+I never knew that it was something that was strange until people were like, that's not what you should be wearing.
+Fortunately, my dad would always say, ‘You wear what you want.
 You play with what you want.
 That's just who you are.’

 The bullying started in kindergarten.
 It was the older kids that would do it on the playground.
 I only had friends who were boys at the time.
 I would play football and kickball with them.
 All the girls were like, ‘Why aren't you playing hopscotch with us?’
 I'm like, ‘That's just not what I want to do.’
 I went through school feeling like I was this weirdo outcast and the things I wanted to do weren't the things I should be doing.

 My parents didn't think too much about it until I got into middle school and went through puberty.
 I never wanted to have slumber parties with the girls.
 I wanted to be with the boys.
 That's when I started to realize my parents were a little uncomfortable with who my friends were, maybe with who I was.
 So for awhile, I tried to fit into the box that my parents and my peers wanted me to be in.
 Honestly, I became a little bit of a bully.
 I think it was because I acting so inauthentic.
 I was feeling hurt so I outwardly was angry toward other people.
 I wish that I'd known that I didn't have to do that."